 Day 2: The Marathon Battery Factory

-Students will know how Foundry Cove became the most cadmium-polluted place in the world and will be able to explain how even small amo
+Students will know how Foundry Cove became the most cadmium-polluted place in the world and will be able to explain the impact on the ecosystem.

 Day 3: Biomagnification: Cadmium in the Food Web